-- Arrange additional transition visits to the school - Provide photos of the staff and school - Ensure they are aware of new routines a visual timetable can be beneficial for this
+- Additional transition visits to the school

+- Photos of the new staff and school.

+- Ensure they are aware of new routines a visual timetable is beneficial for this.

-We recommend the following:
+Recommend the following:

-- A goodbye book containing photos, memories, evidence of successes, comments written by staff - Postcards from a member of staff to remind them they are being thought about and to wish them well in their new school.
+- A goodbye book containing photos, memories, evidence of successes, comments written by staff - Postcards from an old member of staff to remind them they are being thought about and to wish them well in their new school